Cycling74/min-api/doc/GuideToWritingObjects.md

 };
 ```

+#### The Value Attribute

+If you name your attribute "value" it will be imbued with additional status: this attribute will represent your object to Max's preset, pattr, and parameter (snapshot) systems for saving and recalling patcher state.

 ### Range Limiting

 Providing a range for the `bool` or  `enum` types automatically limits input to the options available.
 For other numeric types the provided range is a suggestion and is used to generate documentation.